- COVID-19 Resource Hub

-In the context of Customer Experience Management (CEM), this definition of Sentiment Analysis can be expanded to refer to the process of analyzing unstructured feedback to understand how customers feel about:
+In the context of Customer Experience (CX), this definition of Sentiment Analysis can be expanded to refer to the process of analyzing unstructured feedback to understand how customers feel about:

-Unstructured feedback, also known as open-ended feedback, gives brands a window into the minds of their customers, and provides invaluable insights brands can then use to improve the Customer Experience (CX).
+Unstructured feedback, also known as open-ended feedback, gives brands a window into the minds of their customers, and provides invaluable insights brands can then use to improve CX.

 However, brands can’t quantify or trend customer sentiment from unstructured feedback without first reviewing, gauging, tagging, and assigning sentiment to it.
 Manually performing this task is time-intensive, particularly for larger brands who regularly collect large amounts of feedback.